SQL Server Database Migration Steps and Types

 Types of Database Migration in SQL Server

-Different business enterprises prefer to do various types of database migration in SQL Server as per work requirements.
+Evidently, different business enterprises prefer to do various types of database migration in SQL Server as per work requirements.
 Here we are discussing a few major types of SQL migration.

 Storage Migration